leendrew/mini-constructor/README.md

 ## Features

-- Switch between View and Edit modes;
+- Switch between View and Edit modes
-- Add new Section;
+- Add new Section
-- Delete Section;
+- Delete Section
-- Synchronize Sections state to local storage;
+- Synchronize Sections state to local storage
 - Text Section:
   - On Edit mode:
-    - Change title or description.
+    - Change title or description
 - Cards Section:
   - On Edit mode:
-    - Change icon, title or description of each card;
+    - Change icon, title or description of each card
-    - Delete card;
+    - Delete card
-    - Move cards between each other and other cards sections.
+    - Move cards between each other and other cards sections
 - Pokemons Section:
   - On Edit mode:
-    - Load 5 more pokemons;
+    - Load 5 more pokemons
-    - Filter them by name using text input;
+    - Filter them by name using text input
-    - Move cards between each other and other cards sections.
+    - Move cards between each other and other cards sections

 ## Stack